-Web page for the ISMIR tutorial, taking place at the 17th International Society for Music Information Retrieval (ISMIR) Conference in New York, USA, August 7th 2016.
+Web page for the ISMIR tutorial that took place at the 17th International Society for Music Information Retrieval (ISMIR) Conference in New York, USA, August 7th 2016.

 This tutorial provides a survey of the field of Music Information Retrieval (MIR), that aims, among other things, at automatically extracting semantically meaningful information from various representations of music entities, such as audio, scores, lyrics, web pages or microblogs.
 The tutorial is designed for students, engineers, researchers, and data scientists who are new to MIR and want to get introduced to the field.

 The tutorial will cover some of the main tasks in MIR, such as music identification, transcription, search by similarity, genre/mood/artist classification, query by humming, music recommendation, and playlist generation.
 We will review approaches based on content-based and context-based music description and show how MIR tasks are addressed from a user-centered and multicultural perspective.
 The tutorial will focus on the latest developments and current challenges in the field.

 - Introduction to MIR (15')

 - Music context description (30')

 - MIR from a user perspective (30')

 - GC16UX: An Exercise - Deadline tomorrow (Aug.
 8th midnight))!!!